sam-roth/Keypad/doc/source/settings-howto.rst

 For example, the following snippet will set the text view font to Fira Mono globally::

-    from stem.options import GeneralSettings
+    from keypad.options import GeneralSettings
-    from stem.core import Config
+    from keypad.core import Config

     s = GeneralSettings.from_config(Config.root)
     s.font_family = 'Fira Mono OT'